Manhattan College graduate Jose Carrera has hits in 11 straight games to raise his average from .156 to .253 for the Gulf Coast League Yankees East.

 He threw 46 of his 67 pitches for strikes.

-Cosgrove is now 1-3 with a 4.15 earned run average this season for the Dust Devils, the Class A full-season affiliate of the San Diego Padres.
+Cosgrove is now 1-3 with a 4.15 earned run average this season for the Dust Devils, the Class A short-season affiliate of the San Diego Padres.

 Cosgrove played three seasons at Manhattan College before being drafted by the Padres in the 12th round of the 2017 Major League Baseball Draft.